EQUIP GENEROUS STEWARDS

-Principle-driven personal finance course to equip high school juniors and seniors with the perspectives, principles, and processes to apply biblical wisdom to their financial decision making
+Principle-driven personal finance course to equip high school students with the perspectives, principles, and processes to apply biblical wisdom to their financial decision making

 Most high school students graduate without being equipped with a basic understanding of personal finance and how they can live out their faith through their finances